-This month we’re exploring the idea that our service in the world is a form of worship, and is informed by our unique identity and calling, meaning it will look different for each of us.
-So we decided to talk with Rachael Clinton (Master of Divinity, ‘10), Director of Organizational Development for The Allender Center.
+Our service in the world is informed by our unique identity and calling, meaning it will look different for each of us.
+So we decided to talk with Rachael Clinton (Master of Divinity, ‘10), Director of Care and Teaching for The Allender Center.
 Rachael is known as something of a pastor here at The Seattle School, even though it doesn’t look like the more traditional role of pastoring a local church.
-So we asked her about her journey of living into her calling, even when it looks different than what others might expect.
+We asked her about her journey of living into her calling, even when it looks different than what others might expect.

 Could you give us an overview of what you do?